akiidjk/DiscordCTFHelper/docs/RAD_en.md

 ## Flowchart of main operations

 1. **Configuration (`/init`)**:
-   - A user with administrator permission in any channel sends the `/init` command with the necessary parameters.
+   - A user with administrator permission on the server, sends the command `/init` in any channel with the necessary parameters.
-   - The bot saves categories and the role to manage CTFs.
+   - The bot saves the categories and role to manage the CTFs.
    - The bot confirms with a message or reports errors in case of missing parameters.

 2. **Create CTF Event (`/create_ctf`)**:
    - A user with the role defined in the `/init` command sends the `/create_ctf` command in any channel with the CTFTime event URL.
+   - The bot checks the user's role and whether the ctf already exists.
    - The bot verifies the URL and retrieves the event data.
    - The bot creates the channel in the “CTF Active” category.
    - The bot creates the Discord event and role for participants.